Robust Queueing for Single-Server Queues with Abandonment: The Drift of the Effective Net-Input Process

 \section{The Drift of the Effective Net-Input Process}

 To evaluate the mean of the effective net-input process, it is convenient to exploit martingale representations of counting processes.
-Let $A(\cdot)$ be an integrable counting process with rate $\lambda$, adapted to a filtration $\mathbb F=\{\mathcal F_t\}_{t\ge 0}$.
-By the Doob--Meyer decomposition \citep[Theorem~10.5]{kallenberg2021foundations}, $ M_A(t) \triangleq A(t)-\Lambda(t) $ is an $\mathbb F$-martingale, where $\Lambda(\cdot)$ is the (predictable) compensator of $A(\cdot)$.
+For the Poisson-arrival argument below, let $\mathbb F=\{\mathcal F_t\}_{t\ge0}$ be the usual augmentation of the natural filtration generated by the arrival process and the service- and patience-time marks revealed at their arrival epochs.
+By the Doob--Meyer decomposition \citep[Theorem~10.5]{kallenberg2021foundations}, $A(t)-\Lambda(t)$ is an $\mathbb F$-martingale, where $\Lambda(\cdot)$ is the (predictable) compensator of $A(\cdot)$.
 This representation is particularly tractable when $A(\cdot)$ is a homogeneous Poisson process, in which case $\Lambda(t)=\lambda t$.
 We begin with this Poisson setting.